imAIgene-Dream3D/BGT/README.md

 ## Input data

 ### Imaging-derived dataset of behavior-classified T cells.
 This data is obtained by performing multispectral time-lapse imaging of T cells incubated with tumor organoids and processed with BEHAV3D.
 Refer to [BEHAV3D](https://github.com/AlievaRios/BEHAV3D) repository and our detailed Protocol to obtain this data [Alieva et al, Nat Protoc, 2024](https://www.nature.com/articles/s41596-024-00972-6).
 User needs to run [Module 2.
 T cell Behavior Classification](https://github.com/AlievaRios/BEHAV3D/tree/dev-transcriptomics?tab=readme-ov-file#2-t-cell-behavior-classification-module) of [BEHAV3D](https://github.com/AlievaRios/BEHAV3D) to generate "classified_tcell_track_data.rds" file which is directly utilized as an input for [Modules 1.
-Evaluation of super-engager population dynamics in co-culture](https://github.com/AlievaRios/BGT/blob/dev_avi/README.md#1-evaluation-of-super-engager-population-dynamics-in-co-culture) and [Module 3.
-Population separation in silico simulation](https://github.com/AlievaRios/BGT/blob/dev_avi/README.md#3--population-separation-in-silico-simulation) of the BGT pipeline.
+Evaluation of super-engager population dynamics in co-culture](https://github.com/AlievaRios/BGT/blob/dev_avi/README.md#1-evaluation-of-super-engager-population-dynamics-in-co-culture) and [Module 3. in silico population separation simulation](https://github.com/AlievaRios/BGT/blob/dev_avi/README.md#3--population-separation-in-silico-simulation) of the BGT pipeline.

 ### Single-cell sequencing data from T cells incubated with patient-derived organoids.
 This data is obtained from running SORT seq on T cells incubated with tumor organoids.